wooihaw/py4iot/readme.md

 7. To deactive the virtual environment in Windows or Linux:
    - deactivate

-## Install only the required Python modules and packages
+## 2.3.
+Install only the required Python modules and packages
+1. Follow this method if you do not wish to create a virtual environment.
-1. Launch a terminal/command prompt.
+2. Launch a terminal/command prompt.
-2. Install the required modules and packages:
+3. Install the required Python modules and packages:
    - python -m pip install paho-mqtt dash

-# Description of Sample Codes
+# 3. Description of Sample Codes
 Filename | Description
 :---|:---
 api_app.py | Python script for RESTful API (server)